-The last but not least, we can make use of the motion vectors found as an innovative input method to many applications, such as virtual mouse, car racing, skiing and other camera-based games.
+The last but not least, we can make use of the motion vectors found as an innovative input method to many applications, such as virtual mouse and camera-based games.
 The motion tracking applications in the Symbian showed the possibilities of developing other interesting applications, such as the motorcycle game that we have mentioned in the introduction, by using a camera.